-Michele Durand enters her 15th season as the head coach of the Ohio Northern women’s basketball program.
+Michele Durand enters her 16th season as the head coach of the Ohio Northern women’s basketball program.
 She is currently in her first year as the Senior Woman Administrator at Ohio Northern.
-She also serves as a assistant professor in the ONU department of human performance and sport sciences.
+She also serves as an assistant professor in the ONU department of human performance and sport sciences.

-In 2014-15, Durand guided the Polar Bears to their first ever undefeated regular season and a 30-1 record, with an 18-0 mark in OAC play.
-The Polar Bears won the OAC regular season and made it to the semifinals of the OAC tournament for the fourth time in her ONU coaching career.
+In 2015-16, Durand guided the Polar Bears to their first ever undefeated regular season and a 30-1 record, with an 18-0 mark in OAC play.
+The Polar Bears won the OAC regular season title and made it to the semifinals of the OAC tournament for the fifth time in her ONU coaching career.

-During the 2013-14 season Durand guided the Polar Bear program to its seventh NCAA III Tournament appearance and second consecutive appearance.
+During the 2015-16 season Durand guided the Polar Bear program to its eighth NCAA III Tournament appearance and third appearance in fours years.

 For her efforts, Durand was named Russell Athletic/Women's Basketball Coaches Association Division III Region Six Coach of the Year and OAC Coach of the Year for the second time.

 On Mar.
 2 2013, against Hanover (Ind.) in the NCAA III Tournament First Round, she won her 300th career game.

 In a 75-73 overtime win at Capital on Feb.
 22, 2014, Durand recorded her 200th career victory at Ohio Northern.

 Durand is currently tied with former coach Gayle Lauth for most wins in school history (275).

 The Toledo native came to Ohio Northern after 11 seasons as head coach at Bluffton College, where she was the school’s all-time winningest coach.